SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 The format is: ```sample#hap#chrom#coords[start-end]```

-* *bTaeGut7_mat#0#chr22* = **Path 1** &rarr; The backbone reference is in one piece (used to map the other chromosomes)
+* *bTaeGut7_mat#0#chr22* = **Path 1** &rarr; the backbone reference is in one piece (used to map the other chromosomes)
 * bTaeGut7_pat#0#chr22[6348-4838699] = **Path 2** &rarr; the alternate haplotype of the backbone reference is aligning in a big piece with start coordinate at 6348 bp and end coordinate at 4838699 bp
 * bTaeGut2#1#chr22#0[*] = **Paths 3-8** &rarr; haplotype 1 of the second individual is not aligning contigously and it's split on 6 different pieces
 * bTaeGut2#2#chr22#0[0-4660045] = **Path 9** &rarr; haplotype 2 of the second individual is also aligning in a big piece

-#### ANSWER: if the sequences doesn't align contiguously to the backbone reference (e.g. in the presence of structural variation) the other chromosomes might be split in multiple segments and counted as different paths, 9 in our case.
+#### ANSWER: if the sequences doesn't align contiguously to the backbone reference (e.g. in the presence of repetitive regions) the other chromosomes might be split in multiple segments and counted as different paths, 9 in our case.
 Functionally, all bTaeGut2#1#chr22#0[*] lines together represent one biological chromosome, but they are split across multiple path segments.
 ___

-#### QUESTION 4: *is this happening also in the full graph or is it the result of the clipping?*
+#### QUESTION 4: *Does this occur in the full graph too, or only after clipping?*

 Generate the stats for the ```full``` graph (we already have a ```.full.og``` file, we asked MC to generate it with ```--og full clip```):